[post edited 10/12/17 to remove some identifying details]

 Continued, March 20 (edited March 23)

 We had until leaving the hospital to decide on a name (actually we had longer but everyone said it was a pain to deal with naming after leaving the hospital), but we knew family would be coming and we wanted to name her before everyone else could weigh in.
-We had always had three primary names in mind (with a slightly longer list of backup options): Ada, Amara, and Wilde.
-That last one started as a joke but it grew on us.
+We had always had three primary names in mind (with a slightly longer list of backup options): Amara, Wilde, and the name we ultimately chose — which I will not be using online.
+Wilde started as a joke but it grew on us.
 After the baby was born and her birth was so different than we expected, I said to Erik, “We might really have to call her Wilde.”
 The trouble was that she just really didn’t look (or act) like a Wilde.
 She has a sweet, dainty face and a very calm demeanor.
 So we weren’t sure what to name her and we were much too tired to discuss it properly.

-As it turned out, by the next morning Erik and I had both decided independently that she looked most like Ada, so that was settled.
-Her middle name took a little more deliberation, but we eventually decided to go with our original choice for a middle name for Ada: Mirei, a more Asian as well as American play on the French name Mireille and the Spanish name Mireya.
-We were almost 100% decided on Mirei when the birth certificate person showed up at our room so we said, all right, let’s do it!
-And so Ada Mirei was named officially.
+As it turned out, by the next morning Erik and I had both decided independently that she looked most like the third name, so that was settled.
+Her middle name took a little more deliberation, but we eventually decided to go with our original choice for a middle name; I’m also not revealing the exact name here, but it’s a more Asian as well as American play on the French name Mireille and the Spanish name Mireya.
+We were almost 100% decided when the birth certificate person showed up at our room so we said, all right, let’s do it!
+And so our baby was named officially.

-I have to say that during my pregnancy I thought of our baby as all those names, so the fact that she can’t take all of them makes me a little sad, as if Amara and Wilde were also my babies and I’ve had to let them go so that Ada can exist.
-Of course I would rather have real Ada than any number of hypothetical other babies, but there is still a feeling of loss.
+I have to say that during my pregnancy I thought of our baby as all those names, so the fact that she can’t take all of them makes me a little sad, as if Amara and Wilde were also my babies and I’ve had to let them go so that our baby can exist.
+Of course I would rather have our real baby than any number of hypothetical other babies, but there is still a feeling of loss.

 The rest of the hospital stay (just under 48 hours) was quite pleasant; I had thought, beforehand, that I might want to leave early but this was very much not the case.
 All the nurses were very caring and responsive, and knew so much about everything, and their breastfeeding instruction was an invaluable help — especially since there were enough of them (and a separate lactation consultant) that we benefited from many different perspectives.
 (Not that there are so many ways to do it, but you know how teaching is — a lot can depend on how someone presents something.)
 We were very fortunate in that we encountered only the normal learning curve with no significant issues, but even so, I don’t think we would have picked it up so quickly without all their advice.